hcientist/OnlinePythonTutor/wishlist.md

 - keyboard shortcuts for quick navigation (but watch out for keyboard focus issues)

+## User Input UI

+(Right now we support only text inputs using `input()` and `raw_input()` for Python.)

+- running the same code repeatedly with different user inputs without flipping back-and-forth between edit and visualize modes (a unified UI would make this easier too!)
+  - also the complement: if you change your code, be able to re-run it with the same set of user inputs so that you don't need to keep re-entering them
+- lots of demand for C/C++ user inputs (and probably for other languages too!)
+- also support command-line arguments via `argv[]` array
+- support multi-line user inputs in a textarea
+- pressing Enter to submit a user input instead of clicking 'Submit' button
+- non-textual rich input widgets (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
+  - interactive widget to draw mathematical graphs (e.g., nodes and edges); useful for visualizing graph/tree manipulation algorithms
+  - 2-D canvas where the user can draw points and lines in a coordinate system; useful for visualizing simple computational geometry algorithms
+  - 2-D matrix of numbers or colored blocks for, say, a PacMan world
+  - drag and drop an image; useful for visualizing image manipulation algorithms
+  - text box that represents a file on the filesystem, then I/O calls such as open, read, write, etc. would be intercepted and visualized as iterating (pointing) to the file object one line at a time

 ## Live Help Mode

 - server-side validation of all live mode interactions for better robustness and security